Short-term lets - Planning

 The whole of the City of Edinburgh Council area has been designated as a short-term let control area.
 The designation came into effect on 5 September 2022.

-Within the control area, the use of an entire dwelling, that is not a principal home, as a short-term let is deemed a material change of use requiring planning permission.
+From the 5 September 2022, if a dwellinghouse, that is not a principal home, is used as a short term let, it is deemed a material change of use requiring planning permission.

 Planning policy and guidance

-The 2023 Scottish Government circular also provides guidance on the establishment of short-term let control areas and the need for planning permission for short-term letting.
+The 2023 Scottish Government circular provides guidance on the establishment of short term let control areas and the need for planning permission for short term letting.

-The change of use of an entire dwelling, that is not someone’s principal home, to a short-term let will need planning permission.
+The change of use after 5 September 2022 of an entire dwelling, that is not someone’s principal home, to a short term let will need planning permission.

 Planning permission will not normally be required for home sharing or home letting.
 The individual circumstances can be confirmed through the submission of a planning application or a certificate of lawfulness.